-- Use Estonian citizens' capital to systemically support and reinforce climate change.
-As this directly harms the environmental and societal well-being, the financial institutions are expected to support preventing and mitigating adverse climate impacts in their portfolios. - Expose the capital of Estonian citizens to systemic financial market risks as is climate change, which may harm the investment returns.
+- Estonian citizens' • Use capital to systemically support and reinforce climate change.
+As this directly harms the environmental and societal well-being, the financial institutions are expected to support preventing and mitigating adverse in climate impacts their portfolios. - Expose the capital of Estonian citizens to systemic financial market risks as is climate change, which may harm the investment returns.
 For that reason, financial institutions are required to manage financially material climate risks to act in their clients' best interests with sufficient prudence and competence.